asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 ...
 ```

-Which results in the dereferencer to look up the reference for the address property at `https://example.com/schemas/address`, because it uses the Base URI of the `$id` (`https://example.com`).
-A Little test showed that this was not supported by the parser, see [parser-js #403](https://github.com/asyncapi/parser-js/issues/403) for more information.
+Which results in the dereferencer to look up the reference for the address property at `https://example.com/schemas/address`, because it uses the Base URI in `$id` from the the parent schema (`https://example.com`).
+I tried a little test in the [new Studio](https://studio.asyncapi.com/), which shoed that this was not supported by the parser.
+See [parser-js #403](https://github.com/asyncapi/parser-js/issues/403) for more information.

 Luckily, they both match the same behavior in terms of extra keywords.
 Both Reference Object and Schema Object should ignore extra keywords.
-Unlucky for us, tooling did not follow this behavior, as they include the extra keywords.
+Unlucky for us, tooling did not follow this behavior, as they include the extra keywords anyway.
 See [parser-js #404](https://github.com/asyncapi/parser-js/issues/404) for more information.

 This difference in behavior, is actually really really annoying from a tooling, or more specifically from a parser perspective.
-Because this means that we **NEED** to dereference and bundle references differently, based on it's location in the AsyncAPI document, and maybe even with different tooling, since they don't share the same underlying behavior.
+Because this means that we **NEED** to dereference and bundle references differently, based on it's location in the AsyncAPI document, and maybe even with different dependencies, since they don't share the same underlying behavior.

 This becomes only more apparent if we want to update JSON Schema Draft 7 to [JSON Schema draft 2020-12](https://github.com/asyncapi/spec/issues/596), we no longer will have the same behavior in terms of extra keywords.
 As from [2019-09 JSON Schema](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-02) changed it's behavior to allowing extra keywords along side `$ref` - And this is along side a bunch of other referencing keywords such as `$recursiveAnchor`, `$dynamicAnchor`, ..., which changes the dereference behavior even more.